 How to Transition Into a New Career

 Being unsatisfied with your current career doesn’t mean you’ll be any more satisfied with your next one.
-Before you make a move, you need to fully research the new career you’re considering and think deeply about whether or not it will fulfill you.
+Before you make a move, fully research the new career you’re considering and think deeply about whether or not it will fulfill you.
 Some good questions to ask yourself include:

-- Do I have the natural talents necessary to be successful in this career?
+- Do I have the natural talents to be successful in this career?

 - What role do I see myself playing in this field?

-- Will this career offer me enough opportunity to advance and/or grow?
+- Will this career offer me the opportunity to advance and grow?

 Your résumé or curriculum vitae (CV) is probably designed for the career you’re currently in.
 That needs to change if you want to change careers.
-To modify your résumé or CV successfully, you should think about where your educational and job experience intersect with the required skills for your new career.
-For example, if you want to change from a career as a lawyer to a career in advertising, you can highlight your extensive experience with making persuasive arguments, your ability to meet deadlines, and any experience you have leading teams/managing complex projects.
+To modify your résumé or CV, employment experts suggest you think about where your educational and job experience intersect with the required skills for your new career.
+For example, if you want to move from a career in the legal field to a career in advertising, you can highlight your extensive experience making persuasive arguments, your ability to meet deadlines, and any experience you have leading teams and managing complex projects.

-On the educational side, you should consider individual classes you took for your bachelor’s, master’s, or doctoral degree program, and whether or not any of those classes tie into your new career.
+On the education side, you should consider individual online classes you took for your bachelor’s, master’s, or doctoral degree program and whether any of them tie into your new career.
 In many cases, the general classes you took as part of your postsecondary education can relate to a wide variety of careers.
-However, you may also want to earn a degree more closely associated with the new career you wish to pursue (more on that below).
+You also may have relevant coursework from courses you took at a School of Lifelong Learning or in earning a professional certificate.

-- Networking: Contact everyone you know in the career field you want to switch to and ask them if they know of any openings.
-Additionally, take advantage of your LinkedIn network to find connections with people in your preferred career.
+- Networking: Contact everyone you know in the career field you want to switch to.
+Let them know your plans and ask for their help.
+Take advantage of your LinkedIn network to find connections with people in your preferred career field.

 - Recruiters: Employment agencies, staffing firms, and headhunters can help you connect with employers who may be seeking your skills.

-- Job Search Sites: There are a number of sites specializing in job postings.
-The best include Indeed, CareerBuilder, Glassdoor, and Monster.
+- Job search sites: There are a number of sites specializing in job postings.
+Popular options include Indeed, CareerBuilder, Glassdoor, and Monster.

-If you don’t have the requisite education or skills for the new career you want, higher education may offer a solution.
-Colleges and universities around the country offer a huge variety of college degrees and graduate certificates in all kinds of fields.
-Just make sure when you conduct a college search you only include schools with accreditation, as most employers only accept degrees from accredited universities.
+If you don’t have the requisite education or skills for the new career you want, consider earning a degree or a graduate certificate.
+Colleges and universities around the country offer a wide variety of college degree and graduate certificate programs.
+Just make sure when you conduct a college search that you only include schools with accreditation, as most employers prefer degrees from accredited universities.

-Walden University is an accredited institution offering graduate certificates, bachelor’s, master’s, and doctoral degree programs online.
+Walden University is an accredited institution offering graduate certificate programs, as well as bachelor’s, master’s, and doctoral degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.